Con te partirò: Donna Summer version

-"I Will Go with You (Con te partirò)" is a dance version performed by American singer-songwriter Donna Summer and released as a single by Epic Records, which went to number one on the US Billboard dance chart.
-Her version was produced by Hex Hector and also peaked at number two on the Spanish singles charts and number three on the Spanish Radio chart.
-As of 1999, it has sold over 221,000 units in the United States.
+"I Will Go with You (Con te partirò)" is a dance version performed by American singer-songwriter Donna Summer.
+Summer herself translated the lyrics into English, and her version was produced by Hex Hector.
+It was released as a single by Epic Records, which went to number one on the US Billboard dance chart.
+It also peaked at number two on the Spanish singles charts and number three on the Spanish Radio chart.
+As of 1999, it had sold over 221,000 units in the United States.

 Critical reception

-Chuck Taylor from Billboard complimented the song as a "deliciously grand interpretation of the smash Andrea Bocelli/Sarah Brightman ballad 'Time to Say Goodbye'-replete with romantic new lyrics.
+Chuck Taylor from Billboard magazine complimented the song as a "deliciously grand interpretation of the smash Andrea Bocelli/Sarah Brightman ballad 'Time to Say Goodbye'-replete with romantic new lyrics.
 Summer is in peak vocal form, alternating between technically sharp note-scaling and warmly soulful vamping."
 He also noted that she is "complemented by clubland hero Hex Hector's well-measured production, which couples melodramatic faux-classical string flourishes with time-sensitive dance beats."